inveniosoftware/docs-invenio-rdm/docs/releases/upgrading/upgrade-v11.0.md

 pipenv run invenio shell $(find $(pipenv --venv)/lib/*/site-packages/invenio_app_rdm -name migrate_10_0_to_11_0.py)
 ```

-Note that the parsing of the ROR dump used for the Funders vocabulary has
+The parsing of the ROR dump used for the Funders vocabulary has
 been improved, adding the actual ROR identifier to the `identifiers` field.

 You can see how to update your data in the [Funders vocabulary section](../../customize/vocabularies/funding.md).